Kentico/xperience-by-kentico-kentico-migration-tool/README.md

 ## Changelog of recent updates

+- **September 4, 2024**
+  - Migration of media libraries and attachments to assets is available
 - **June 13, 2024**
   - Migration of categories to taxonomies is available
 - **March 11, 2024**